leorrodrigues/bottleneck_interval_tree/README.md

 ## Deployment

-To use this data structure into your code, just import the header file (interval_tree.hpp).
+To use this data structure into your code, import the header file (interval_tree.hpp).

 To construct the tree declare an object as: